Constantin-Hentgen/Prime-Explo/README.md

 ## Introduction

 The feature of this program is to build a database with as much prime numbers as possible with some of their properties (eg. is it a Fermat number ?).
+The main goal is to reach the million of calculated prime numbers.

 ## Specifications of the computer in charge of calculations